Vinegar is widely used by the Eco-community as a natural antibacterial disinfectant but can vinegar really kill germs?

 - It can be used in environmentally sensitive situations.

 - It’s easy to store, transport, dispense and use

-- Can be applied to a wide variety of surfaces
+- There are a wide variety of surfaces it Can be applied to a

 As previously mentioned, both Tea tree oil and lemon juice/oil can be combined with vinegar to increase its germ-killing abilities.

-However, you don’t always need to mix products with the vinegar to boost its effectiveness.
+However, you don’t always need to mix products with vinegar to boost their effectiveness.
 Sometimes you can achieve even greater results by cleaning with products separately.

 What Products Can I Use Alongside Vinegar To Kill Germs

-This action of rubbing and scrubbing will reduce the number of bacteria present and expose the remainder to the vinegar.
+This rubbing and scrubbing action will reduce the number of bacteria present and expose the remainder to the vinegar.

 Furthermore, the rubbing and scrubbing will also break down some of the protective slime secreted by the now exposed bacteria.

 Baking soda with its gentle abrasive action is the perfect scrubbing tool for this job.